k0nG/chrome_guardian_mobile/README.md

 Guardian Mobile Redirector Chrome Plugin
 ======================

-Chrome Extension to redirect www.guardian.co.uk urls to m.guardian.co.uk.
+Chrome Extension to redirect all www.theguardian.com urls to the mobile site using the query string: www.guardian.co.uk?view=mobile.

 Wouldn't you rather view the Guardian's lovely responsive mobile site than their old desktop site?